react-native-datetimepicker/datetimepicker/README.md

 #### RN >= 0.60

-If you are using RN >= 0.60, only run `pod install` from the ios directory.
+If you are using RN >= 0.60, only run `npx pod-install`.
 Then rebuild your project.

 #### RN < 0.60